thanhbrandon/Delivery-Routing-and-Tracking-Simulation/README.md

 	•delivery status (i.e., at the hub, en route, or delivered), including the delivery time

  	The key should be unique, therefore the package ID will be used as the key.
   	Since the hub is located in Utah, delivery address, delivery city, and delivery zip code would be bad keys.
-This is because the this .
+This is because the delivery address would cause multiple collisions.
+   	The package weight and delivery status would be bad keys because looking them up in a hash table would be difficult.